Learn more about our iSTEM pathways to technology and engineering from grades preK-12:

 For more about the STEM program at CHS, click here.

 The iSTEM program focuses on hands-on projects that cross boundaries to bring engineering design skills to art, history, and reading.
 History students at Walker Upper Elementary School have designed their own cotton gins when learning about the Industrial Revolution.
 Kindergarten students have constructed bridges when reading the Three Billy Goats Gruff.
 Art students at CHS have used circuits to add lighting to sculptures.
 Other projects range from wind turbines to solar ovens to working models of the human respiratory system.

-The iSTEM program reaches beyond students to families with hands-on iSTEM family nights.
+The iSTEM program reaches beyond students to families with events such as hands-on iSTEM family nights.
 Families stop by stations to build, measure, experiment and even solve CSI mysteries.